Importing Test Score Data

 Test Date

-And, the values for those export columns need to exactly match the current test score data.
+Export column values must match the current test score data exactly.
 For example, this import will match on the existing test score information and add the ACT Science Reasoning score:

 Unique ID